A Kaiser roll stamp provides a shortcut to giving Kaiser rolls their classic swirled look at the top.

-Sure, they will taste the same without a swirl on top of them, but if you hand someone a roll with a perfectly rounded top, with no classic five-spoked swirl, and tell them it’s a Kaiser Roll, you’ll just get a funny look.
+Certainly, Kaiser rolls will taste the same without a swirl on top of them, but if you hand someone a roll with a perfectly rounded top, without that classic five-spoked swirl, and tell them it’s a Kaiser roll, you’ll just get a funny look.
 And looks aside, it’s true that the swirl does expose more of the surface to get crispy during baking.

-The stamps are made of plastic or metal, and will be anywhere from 2 1/2 to 4 inches (6 to 10 cm) wide.
-They are flat discs with a handle on one side, and on the other side dull, protuding "blades” in a 5-arm swirl pattern (though occassionally a stamp with a more general swirl pattern may be seen sold as a Kaiser Stamp.)
+The stamps are made of plastic or metal, and will be anywhere from 6 to 10 cm (2 ½ to 4 inches) wide.
+They are flat discs with a handle on one side, and on the other side dull, protruding “blades” in a 5-arm swirl pattern (though occasionally a stamp with a more general swirl pattern may be seen being sold as a Kaiser stamp.)